%@ Page Language="C#"%>

 4. Continue diagramming your process using the Pie Menu.
 Select the next element and drag and drop where you wish to locate it.

-5. In order to connect two diagram elements in a sequence flow, select an object from the Pie Menu and drag it to the second diagram element.
+5. To connect two diagram elements in a sequence flow, select an object from the Pie Menu and drag it to the second diagram element.
 They will be automatically connected.

 6. Continue selecting the required shapes until your diagram is complete.